 Where & How to Buy Quilted Jackets

 Obviously, the first choice would be to go with a jacket from the original manufacturer.
-However, since the company has been sold, you can only snatch the originals in second hand shops or on ebay.
+However, since the company has been sold, you can only snatch the originals in second-hand shops or on eBay.
 Every once in a while, you can find a new one but chances that it fits and is a color you like are slim.
 Furthermore, an original was constructed of 100% nylon with polyester filling, which isn’t very desirable.

 Luckily, there are probably hundreds of companies out there that manufacture a version of the quilted jacket.
 Now, with so many options, I would like to help you find the jacket that meets your needs.

-The English Ones
+The British Ones

 In case you prefer a little more fashion forward look you can go with Burberry or Aquascutum.
 Be prepared to pay more, especially in the case of Burberry, but they also offer wax cotton, suede, leather versions, etc.